 All in all, Athens is simply unforgettable culture, unforgettable people and lots of fun.
 You can read more Citykliks travels in Athens (and other travels and topics) here.
 Also, you can follow on Twitter and Facebook

-BARCELONA, SPAIN BY WANDERMUST MUMMY FROM WANDERMUSTFAMILY
+BARCELONA CITY BREAK WITH A BABY BY WANDERMUST MUMMY FROM WANDERMUSTFAMILY

 We went to Barcelona at the end of a cruise for a long weekend with our six month old baby.